christophstrasen/WorldObserver/docs/guides/derived_streams.md

   cooldown = { desired = 2 },
 })

--- Turn base observations into record streams (one record per emission).
+-- Turn base observation streams into record streams (one record per emission), -- by plucking the family record out of each observation.
 -- The records still carry LQR metadata (RxMeta) so they can participate in joins. local squares = WorldObserver.observations.squares() :distinct("square", 1)